gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    The endpoint-pair shared secret for Shared Key Identifier 0 is empty and MUST be used when establishing a DTLS connection.
-   Whenever the master key changes, a 64-byte shared secret is derived from every master secret and provided as a new endpoint-pair shared secret by using the TLS-Exporter.
+   In DTLS 1.2, whenever the master key changes, a 64-byte shared secret is derived from every master secret and provided as a new endpoint-pair shared secret by using the TLS-Exporter.
+In DTLS 1.3, the exporter_master_secret never change.
 For DTLS 1.3, the exporter is described in {{RFC8446}}.
 For DTLS 1.2, the exporter is described in {{RFC5705}}.
 The exporter MUST use the label given in Section
    {{IANA-Consideration}} and no context.
 The new Shared Key